reactgraphqlacademy/fb-messenger/README.md

 - [ ] 2.
 Go to `src/components/Layout/TopBar.js` and edit the `<Link>` component so when the user clicks on the Link "@clone" it navigates to "/profile".
 [Link documentation](https://reacttraining.com/react-router/web/api/Link).

-- [ ] 3.
-The component `src/components/Profile.js` uses an `<a>` to navigate to the path "/messages".
-Why do you think `<Link>` would be better than `<a>`?
-Hint.
-Look at the network tab in the dev tools and navigate from one page to the other using the "@clone" `<Link>` in the TopBar and the "See messages" `<a>` in http://localhost:3000/profile.

-- [ ] 4.
+* [ ] 3.
 The `NotFound` component should be displayed when no path matches in `<App>`.
 Example, navigating to [http://localhost:3000/bla-bla-bla](http://localhost:3000/bla-bla-bla) should display NotFound.js.
 Hint: [https://reacttraining.com/react-router/web/example/no-match](https://reacttraining.com/react-router/web/example/no-match)

-- [ ] 5.
+* [ ] 4.
 In `src/components/Messenger/index.js` we have 3 `Route`s for each thread.
-Hardcoding the username is not a very scalable.
+Hardcoding the username is not very good idea.
 To fix that you are going to use 1 `Route` with a URL parameter for the username.
 To use a URL parameter replace the usernames with ":username".
 You have an [example in the React Router docs](https://reactrouter.com/web/example/url-params).

-- [ ] 6.
+* [ ] 5.
 Display the username in `src/components/Messenger/Chat/ChatBar.js` using the `useParams` hook.
 You have an [example in the React Router docs](https://reactrouter.com/web/example/url-params).

 ## 🏋️‍♀️ Bonus exercise part 1

+A) The component `src/components/Profile.js` uses an `<a>` to navigate to the path "/messages".
+Why do you think `<Link>` would be better than `<a>`?
+Hint.
+Look at the network tab in the dev tools and navigate from one page to the other using the "@clone" `<Link>` in the TopBar and the "See messages" `<a>` in http://localhost:3000/profile.

-This page http://localhost:3000/messages/crazypeacock512/detail should display the `UserDetail` component.
+B) This page http://localhost:3000/messages/crazypeacock512/detail should display the `UserDetail` component.
 This page http://localhost:3000/messages/crazypeacock512 should **NOT** display the `UserDetail` component.
 Notice the difference is the "/detail" at the end of the URL.
 You can navigate to the detail page by clicking on the blue icon ℹ️ at the top-right corner of the chat.

 - How would you implement that?
 - Is the information about the detail component being displayed or not being displayed (in other words, display detail equals true or false) part of the state of the app?
 What's the source of truth that determines if the detail is displayed or not?